ftodoric/fer-avsp/README.md

-# Analysis of massive data sets
+# Analysis of massive data sets | FER

 Laboratory assignments of the course "Analysis of Massive Data Sets" at FER.